Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug that caused the Director to not be able to electrify a player anymore after the player knifed an electrified zombie during an insta kill
 * No longer plays audio after exiting the map due to being hit by the upgraded V-R11
 * Fixed a bug that would sometimes cause the Director to sream in the water after already being killed
+* No longer screams in the water after meleeing if damaged in the water while meleeing

 ### Monkeys (Shangri-La)
 * Keep attempting to spawn until they successfully spawn during the whole duration while a powerup is active on the ground